The future of GTM AI is here

 There are several tools available that can help you keep tabs on your SEO scores over time.
 Popular options include:

-• Google Search Console: This free tool provides valuable insights into your website's search performance, including impressions, clicks, and average rankings for specific keywords.
+• Google Search Console: Provides valuable insights into your website's search performance, including impressions, clicks, and average rankings for specific keywords.

-• SEMrush: With its comprehensive suite of SEO tools, SEMrush allows you to track your SEO scores, monitor keyword rankings, and analyze your competitors' strategies.
+• SEMrush: Allows you to conduct SEO Audit, track your SEO scores, monitor keyword rankings, and analyze your competitors' strategies.

-• Ahrefs: This all-in-one SEO platform offers features like rank tracking, site audits, and backlink analysis to help you assess your website's SEO health.
+• Ahrefs: Offers features like rank tracking, site audits, and backlink analysis to help you assess your website's SEO health.

-• Moz Pro: Moz's suite of SEO tools includes rank tracking, site crawl analysis, and keyword research capabilities to help you optimize your website and monitor your progress.
+• Moz Pro: Includes rank tracking, site crawl analysis, and keyword research capabilities to help you optimize your website and monitor your progress.

 In addition to these tools, it's essential to identify and track key performance indicators (KPIs) that align with your SEO goals.
 Some important metrics to consider include:

-• Organic traffic: Monitor the number of visitors coming to your website from organic search results to gauge the effectiveness of your SEO efforts.
+• Organic traffic: Monitor the number of visitors coming to your website from organic search results.

 • Keyword rankings: Track your website's rankings for target keywords to understand your visibility in search engine results pages (SERPs).

-• Bounce rate: Analyze the percentage of visitors who leave your website after viewing only one page to identify potential issues with user engagement or content relevance.
+• Bounce rate: Analyze the percentage of visitors who leave your website after viewing only one page.

-• Conversion rate: Measure the percentage of visitors who complete desired actions on your website, such as making a purchase or filling out a contact form, to assess the effectiveness of your SEO in driving business goals.
+• Conversion rate: Measure the percentage of visitors who complete desired actions on your website.

 SEO Score vs. Other Metrics